outday29/wildered/README.md

 wildered test.py
 ```

-`wildered` will format a prompt for you ready to be used for chatbot:
+`wildered` will format a prompt for you ready to be used for code completion LLM:

 ````
 I am writing a Python project and I need your help as a code assistant.